-Learning and Leading with Equity – The Fierce Urgency of Now
+Learning and Leading With Equity

 Howard County, Maryland is a suburban community of over 310,000 situated midway along the Baltimore-Washington corridor.
 It is a county of contrasts — a blend of old and new, urban and rural, historical and progressive.
 The county’s borders encompass Ellicott City, one of the country’s oldest towns, and Columbia, a planned community conceived and designed 50 years ago by The Rouse Company.